 One preferred wetland installation is to combine an off-line stormwater wetland design, for runoff quality treatment, with an on-line runoff quantity control, because large surges of water can damage wetlands.
 Further, the shallow depths required to maintain the wetlands conflict with the need to store large volumes to control runoff quantity.

 Planning Considerations

 Carefully evaluate sites when planning constructed stormwater wetlands.
 Investigate soils, depth to bedrock, and depth to water table before designing, permitting, and siting constructed wetlands.
-Proponents must consider a “pond-scaping plan” for each constructed stormwater wetland.
+Applicants must consider a “pond-scaping plan” for each constructed stormwater wetland.
 The plan must contain the location, quantity and propagation methods for the wetland plants as well as site preparation and maintenance.
 The plan should also include a wetland design and configuration, elevations and grades, a site/soil analysis, estimated depth zones, and hydrological calculations or water budgets.

 The water budget must demonstrate that a continuous supply of water is available to sustain the constructed stormwater wetland.
 Develop the water budget during site selection and then check it after the preliminary site design.
 The water budget analysis must be based on the Thornwaite method, arranging data in a “bookkeeping” or “spreadsheet” format.
-The water budget must take into account prcipitation, runoff, evaporatranspiration, soil moisture, and groundwater inputs.
+The water budget must take into account precipitation, runoff, evapotranspiration, soil moisture, and groundwater inputs.
 Drying periods of longer than two months adversely affect the richness of the plant community, so make sure that the water budget confirms that the drying time will not exceed two months.